shraddha375/sdram_controller/README.md

 <img src="https://github.com/shraddha375/sdram_controller/blob/main/images/image_10.jpg" width=50% height=50%>
 </p>

+When we want to carry out a Write operation, Write rowline is made high.
+M1 transistor turns on and whatever data present is on the Write columnline is passed to the gate of M2.
+The information either discharges or charges the input capacitor at the gate of M2.
+If we want to carry out a READ operation, precharge the Read columnline to a known value and then driving the Row rowline to high.

 The main drawback of using the 3-transistor DRAM cell is that it requires two pairs of column and rowlines.
-This consumes large klayout area.
+This consumes large layout area.
 Modern DRAM cells use only 1-transistor and 1-capacitor.
-When we want to carry out a Write operation, Write rowline is high.
-M1 transistor turns on and whatever data present is on the Write columnline is passed to the gate of M2. the information either discharges or charges the input capacitance at the gate of M2.
-If we want to carry out a READ operation, precharge the Read columnline to a known value and then driving the Row rowline to high.

 #### READ Operation